axelarnetwork/evm-cosmos-gmp-sample/native-integration/README.md

 gateway.callContractWithToken(destinationChain, destinationAddress, payload, symbol, amount);
 ```

-Axelar confirms the message, attaches source chain and address info, and sends the message to the destination chain via ics20 memo.
+2. Axelar verifies the message, attaches source chain and address info, and forwards the message to the destination chain using the ICS20 packet memo.

-Message is a json struct, contains source_chain, source_address and payload, e.g.
+Message is a JSON struct containing `source_chain`, `source_address` and `payload`.
+For instance:
 ```json
 {
   "source_chain": "Ethereum",